CapacitorSet/box-js/README.md

 --proxy (String): [experimental] Use the specified proxy for downloads.
 This is not relevant if the --download flag is not present.

 --windows-xp (Boolean): Emulate Windows XP (influences the value of environment variables)

+--dangerous-vm (Boolean): Use the `vm` module, rather than `vm2`.
+This sandbox can be broken, so **don't use this** unless you're 100% sure of what you're doing.
+Helps with debugging by giving correct stack traces.
 <!--END_FLAGS-->

 # Analyzing the output